What broadband can I get in my area?

 Wouldn’t it be lovely if the same broadband packages were available to everyone?

 Alas, things aren’t quite so simple.
-The UK’s broadband infrastructure is such that what’s available differs greatly depending on where in the country you live.
-So, it’s important to find out what packages you can get in your area when switching broadband.
+The UK’s broadband infrastructure means that what’s available can differ depending on where in the country you live, with different providers extending their networks to different areas.
+So, it’s important to find out what packages you can get in your neighbourhood when switching broadband.
 That's why we have a postcode checker - simply put your postcode in the box above (don’t worry, it’s for checking only - we won’t share it with anyone else) and you can see which broadband and TV packages you can get.

-Generally, if you live in the countryside or somewhere remote, you won’t get as much choice and you won’t be able to get the broadband speeds you can in towns and cities.
-This is because it’s less profitable for providers to offer packages in places where there are fewer people, and because the distance to your local telephone exchange is likely to be greater.
+Generally, if you live in the countryside or somewhere remote, you won’t get as much choice and you may not be able to get the broadband speeds you can in towns and cities.
+This is because it’s less profitable for providers to offer packages in places with fewer people, and because the distance to your local telephone exchange is likely to be longer.
 Data loses speed the further it has to travel, which means slower - in some cases geriatric tortoise-like - broadband.

-The latter, at least, is changing though, as fibre optic broadband , which can carry more data and loses less speed over distance, is now available to around two-thirds of homes and businesses in the UK, and will be available to 95% by 2017, which means you’ll be able to get the likes of BT Infinity in most places within the next three years.
+The latter, at least, is changing though, as fibre optic broadband , which can carry more data and loses less speed over distance, is now available to around 90% of homes and businesses in the UK, which means you’ll be able to get the likes of BT Infinity in most places within the next three years.

 Broadband providers’ coverage